How to be a More Responsible Traveller

 4. Take care of yourself and your body

 Be sure to know about any health and safety risks that may exist ahead of, or during, your trip.
 This can include having all the proper immunizations before leaving for your trip, having proper medical coverage for the countries you are visiting, and knowing how to access medical care or get in touch with your embassy in the event of an emergency.

 5. Be a protector of the local environment

 Try your very best to reduce your environmental impact by respecting wildlife and the natural habitats that surround you.
 In protected areas, be sure to only access the places open to visitors and, need I say it, do not litter!
 Be conscious of your water and energy consumption and produce as little waste as possible.

 6. Be wary of voluntourism

-It can be tempting to engage in many volunteer opportunities abroad, which give you a “feel-good-mentality” about “giving back” to communities where you travel, but it is important to do your research beforehand to ensure that this will be a positive influence for all parties.
+It can be tempting to engage in many volunteer opportunities abroad, which give you a “feel-good-mentality” about “giving back” to communities where you travel, but it is important to do your research beforehand to ensure that this will have a positive impact for all parties.
 Oftentimes, communities have the labour to perform the work but not the means to support the labour.
 This is problematic when volunteers come from abroad and replace potential opportunities for the local workforce.
 As well, when considering what type of work you may want to do, be sure that your skillset is of value for the local economy and community, but does not take away from the livelihoods of local skilled workers.